e9716/neo_fish_functions/README.md

 ## collention of fish commands for my own use.
 A collection of useful commands for myself.
-Includes a lot of forked commands developed by others.
+Includes forked commands developed by others.
 supports wsl2(may be few commands not working) and macOS.

 ## command list